Who we are

 Growing To Support Community

-Our all-volunteer organization asks MoCo residential and community food gardeners to grow a little more in their gardens and donate the surplus produce to local food pantries.
+Our all-volunteer organization asks MoCo residential and community food gardeners to grow a little more in their gardens and donate the surplus produce to local food pantries through HarvestShare.
 We also support several grow-to-donate gardens where all produce is given to those in need.

-HarvestShare believes that we as a community of gardeners can make a valuable contribution to reducing food insecurity in our county, bringing fresh, nutritious food to our neighbors in need.
+HarvestShare believes that as a community of gardeners we can make a valuable contribution to reducing food insecurity in our county, bringing fresh, nutritious food to those in need as well as teaching people to grow food for themselves .

 How it Works

-Gardeners with extra produce can drop food off at a number of sites listed on our website.
-Our goal is to keep the time between harvest, drop off and redistribution to within 24 hours, keeping the fruits and vegetables amazingly fresh.
+Gardeners with extra produce can drop food off at a number of food pantries and donation sites listed on our website.
+Our goal is to minimize the time between harvest, drop off and redistribution, keeping the fruits and vegetables amazingly fresh.

 And be part of our team